rodmk/legacy_enhancement_suite/README.md

 ### Jobs
 - Automatically selects the maximum amount of times you can work with your current turns.

-### Platinum Market
-- All timers that show how long a Boost remains unlocked is now shown in months, weeks, days and hours instead of just hours.

 ### Flags
 - You can now upload Flags.
  - Images are converted automatically.